Edmondson Park railway station

-Edmondson Park railway station is a suburban railway station located on the South West Rail Link, serving the Sydney suburb of Edmondson Park in the Liverpool Local Government AreaI. t is served by Sydney Trains T2 Leppington & Inner West Line and T5 Cumberland Line services.
+Edmondson Park railway station is a suburban railway station located on the South West Rail Link, serving the Sydney suburb of Edmondson Park in the Liverpool Local Government Area.
+It is served by Sydney Trains T2 Leppington & Inner West Line and T5 Cumberland Line services.

 History

 Edmondson Park opened on 8 February 2015.
 It has one island platform with two faces.
 Initial services consisted of a half-hourly shuttle between Leppington and Liverpool.
 From 13 December 2015, trains operate directly to the city via Granville.
 From 26 November 2017, Cumberland Line services stop at the station, providing a link to Parramatta, Blacktown, Schofields and Richmond.